The Rise of Browsing Agents: A Comprehensive Overview of AI-Powered Web Automation

 Industry Impact

 The rise of browsing agents represents what Microsoft calls the “open agentic web” - a fundamental shift in how we interact with online services.
-This could lead to:
+Key developments:

-- New web standards: Websites optimized for both human and agent interaction
+- New web standards: Websites are increasingly being optimized for both human and agent interaction

 - Business model evolution: Services designed around agent-mediated interactions